November 16, 2020

-I’m here to answer your biggest questions about the Tracy Anderson Online Studio for home exercisers including, why is this on-demand membership $90 a month (compared to other popular streaming services like Beachbody on Demand which is a little over $100 for the year)?
-This streaming service has been on my list of important home workout programs to review for a while now (because I get asked about it a lot).
-I finally signed up for it and am excited to give you my thoughts.
+We’re here to answer your biggest questions about the Tracy Anderson Online Studio for home exercisers including, why is this on-demand membership $90 a month (compared to other popular streaming services like Beachbody on Demand which is around $180 for the year)?

 On a side note, this review is of the Tracy Anderson Online Studio (her on-demand streaming workout service), not a scientific opinion about the methods Tracy uses.
 But if you want to read some opinions about her methods, I’ll link out to some interesting articles where you can do that at the end of this review.